awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 Default:
 + Aurora DB clusters \- `aurora`
 + Multi\-AZ DB clusters \- `io1`
+When you create an Aurora DB cluster with the storage type set to `aurora-iopt1`, the storage type is returned in the response\.
+The storage type isn't returned when you set it to `aurora`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)